20 Texas senators send letter to Texas Board of pardons and Paroles on Melissa Lucio case - NewsBreak

 AUSTIN, Texas ( ValleyCentral) — On Wednesday, 20 senators sent a letter to the Texas Board of pardons and Paroles urging them to recommend to Gov. Greg Abbott to cancel Melissa Lucio’s upcoming execution.

-The letter goes over the new evidence that has surfaced in the case that could prove Lucio is innocent.RELATED: State commission meets to discuss Lucio execution
+The letter goes over the new evidence that has surfaced in the case that could prove Lucio is innocent.RELATED: Kim Kardashian supports TX mom convicted of killing 2-year-old

 The letter sent Wednesday highlights four main points.